PeterLuschny/Calendars.jl/README.md

     This order is also used in the signature of the functions.
     For example, 2022-07-12 represents the 12th of July 2022.

+A second function returns a table of the dates of all supported calendars.

+    CalendarDates(date, calendar, show=false).

+The parameters follow the same conventions as those of ConvertDate.

+For example:

+    >> CalendarDates((3141, 5, 9), "Gregorian", true)

+    computes a table, which is the day number plus a tuple of five dates.
+    If 'show' is 'true' the table below will be printed.

+        DayNumber    DN 1146990
+        CurrentEpoch CE 3141-05-09
+        Julian       AD 3141-04-17
+        Hebrew       AM 6901-02-09
+        Islamic      AH 2597-02-10
+        ISODate      ID 3141-19-05

 ---

     We use the algorithms by Nachum Dershowitz and Edward M. Reingold,